 Jim is a member of the Waterbury Symphony, the New Britain Symphony, the Norwalk Symphony, and the Connecticut Virtuosi Chamber Orchestra.
 He also performs frequently as a freelance clarinetist with orchestras throughout Connecticut.
 He has also been a part of Broadway National tour productions at Hartford’s Bushnell Theater and at Wallingford's Oakdale Theater, including, “A Gentleman’s Guide to Love and Murder”, "Wicked", and "Phantom of the Opera".
 In addition to his orchestral work, Jim is also an active chamber music performer with the Harmonia V Woodwind Quintet.

-S. AERIN SWITZER (they/she) serves as both principal bassoonist and orchestra librarian with the Norwalk Symphony Orchestra.
+S. AERIN SWITZER (they/them) serves as both principal bassoonist and orchestra librarian with the Norwalk Symphony Orchestra.
 Aerin holds degrees in Music Performance and Music Theory from the Eastman and Yale Schools of Music.
 They have performed on the bassoon and contrabassoon throughout the country, including with the Buffalo Philharmonic, Hartford Symphony, Rochester Philharmonic and numerous regional orchestras.
 They have held fellowships at the Aspen Music Festival, Chautauqua Institution School of Music and the Kennedy Center.
 Aerin composes and arranges works for small and large ensembles and has had performances all across the globe.
 In their free time, Aerin enjoys hiking and playing pinball at a competitive level.
 They live in Naugatuck, Connecticut with their three beautiful children.

 Dr. RICHARD EPSTEIN is a Westport native.
 He first played bassoon in the Norwalk Symphony in 1966 under Quinto Maganini.
 With a break for college and dental school, he has continuously performed with the NSO since 1977.
 He also plays alto saxophone in the Westport Community band.
 Richard has served on the boards of local arts and culture organizations, and is a past President of the board of the Norwalk Symphony.

 His radio program “Sometimes Classical” on 89.5 FM and WPKN.org, has been running since 1978.
-This 3 -hour music program is an eclectic mix of music of all genres.
+This three-hour music program is an eclectic mix of music of all genres.
 The WPKN program xguide says: “For over 40 years he’s played classical, the fringes and the unexpected.”
 He and his wife, Ina Chadwick, are proud to have founded a jazz club in Westport, CT ten years ago that is currently going strong at VFW post 399 in Westport.

 KATIE MASON joined the Norwalk Symphony in 2004, after earning a Masters’ degree from the Yale School of Music.
 She has performed with numerous ensembles including New England Philharmonic, Quincy Symphony, Lincoln-Sudbury Chamber Players, Lowell House Opera, Mercury Orchestra, Calliope, Symphony by the Sea, the Apollo Ensemble of Boston, Claflin Hill Symphony, Cayuga Chamber Orchestra, Firebird Pops Orchestra, and the Boston Philharmonic Funk Foundation.